Maine Italian sandwich: History

+A Maine Italian sandwich from Amato's.

 According to Amato family history, Giovanni and Michillina Amato, grocers in Portland, Maine, began selling "Italian" bread to dockworkers in 1902.
 By 1910 they had invented the "Italian sandwich" by adding cheese, ham and vegetables to the bread.
 The Amatos later opened a sandwich shop named Amato's, and today the sandwich continues to be prepared by Amato's sandwich shops.
 The Amato's version is traditionally prepared using fresh-baked bread, ham, American cheese, slices of tomato, onions, green pepper and sour pickle, Kalamata olives and salad oil.

 Many other Italian corner markets in Portland sold Italians.
 In the 1960s, Portland reportedly had an "Italian" sandwich shop "every couple of blocks".
 In the 1970s and 1980s, "Italian" sandwich shops added vegetarian versions of the sandwich without the ham.
 Monte's Fine Food in Portland was the first Italian shop to add a vegan "Italian" to the menu in 2019.
 In 2025, Botto's Bakery in Westbrook was supplying "Italian" sandwich rolls to more than 40 shops in southern Maine.